Skip to main content

 Anjouan

-Known as the "perfume island" for its ylang-ylang, Anjouan's cuisine emphasizes aromatic spices including cloves, vanilla, and cinnamon in both savory and sweet dishes.
+Anjouan goes by the "perfume island" for its ylang-ylang, and that fragrance carries into the kitchen.
+Cloves, vanilla, and cinnamon turn up in both savory plates and sweets.

 Signature Dishes: